jordantroberts/CV/README.md

 - Whilst at Makers Academy, I approached problems in a methodical and analytical way, following an effective debugging process and breaking down large problems into smaller, manageable chunks to meet specifications and find a solution.

 ## Education

 #### Makers Academy (March 2019 - June 2019)

-- Makers Academy is an intensive 16-week software development course  with a focus on:
+- Coding bootcamp with a focus on:

-- OOP, TDD, MVC, DDD
+- OOP
-- Agile/XP
+- Pair programming
-- Ruby, Rails, JavaScript
+- Ruby, Rails, JavaScript, Sinatra, Postgres
-- RSpec, Jasmine
+- RSpec, Jasmine, Capybara
 - Git workflow
-- TDD
+- Projects are written using TDD
 - Agile working
+- Travis CI
+- Heroku deploymnent
+- Code reviews

 #### University of Surrey (2011 - 2014)